Square789/Demomgr/README.md

 * Cleanup entire folders by multiple criteria
   * Removes unneccessary entries from \_events.txt and also deletes useless .json files

-The script has so far only been tested on python 3.8.5

 ### Start Instructions:
 Simply get it with `pip install demomgr`.
 This should create an entry point script in your python installations's `Scripts` directory.
 If it's on your system's path, you should now be able to run `demomgr` pretty much anywhere.

-If that does not work out for you, create a procedure that invokes the python commands `from demomgr.main_app import MainApp; MainApp()`
+If that does not work out for you, try `py -m demomgr`, or in a very extravagant case create a procedure that invokes the python commands
+`from demomgr.main_app import MainApp; MainApp()`.

 After accepting the license, you will be presented with an empty UI.
 In order to view your demos, click "Add demo path" and select the directory containing your demos.
 You can switch between directories using the selection box at the top of the window.

-#### Filter instructions:
+### Filter instructions:
 The filter criteria must be entered as follows:
 `<keyname>:<parameter>`, seperated by commas.
 **You can negate all key-parameter pairs by prefixing the key with **`!`**.**